Gerrritvt/Chess_project/README.md

 # Chess_project
+I like playing chess and I would like to keep improving my performance.
+In order to remember moves in openings I made a python script that helps me do so.

-Use chess data in order to send customized emails with performanse insights in played chess openings.
+The script uses chess data in order to send customized emails with performanse insights in played chess openings, and is automatically executed on a daily basis.

 # How to use
 Run `src/everyday_mail.py` to request data and send an email, where credentials come from `src/credentials.py` which is in the gitignore file.